Guohanzhong/RID/README.md

     {"image_file": "2.png"},
 ]
 ```
 The 'pair_path' should also be a JSON array where each element is a JSON object.
 Each object must contain two keys: "source_path" and "attacked_path".
-The value corresponding to "source_path" is the file path of the source image, and the value corresponding to "attacked_path" is the file path of the attacked image which is generated using the Anti-DB.
+The value corresponding to "source_path" is the file path of the source image, and the value corresponding to "attacked_path" is the file path of the protected image which is generated using the Anti-DB.
 For instancce,
 ```
 [